victorkuster/community-insights-bot/README.md

 # Community Insights Bot

-A Discord bot that turns raw community conversations into structured, actionable insights using local LLMs.
+A Discord bot that transforms community conversations into actionable insights for community strategy, live operations, and product decisions.

 Analyze messages directly from Discord or exported `.txt` files (Discord or WhatsApp), without token limits or API costs.

+Built for large-scale communities and live service environments.

 ---